psiegman/ehcachetag/README.md

 ## Customizing the CacheTagModifierFactory
 Modifiers are by default managed by the DefaultCacheTagModifierFactory.
+This ModifierFactory is a light-weight bean factory that enables you to run the ehcache tag system without Spring or any other bean factory.

+However, if you do want your cachetagmodifiers managed by Spring or another bean factory then this is possible as follows:
+1. Implement your own CacheTagModifierFactory.
-If you want a different implementation, for instance one where the Modifiers are managed by spring then you can configure this in the web.xml like this:
+2. Configure this in the web.xml like this:

 	<context-param>
 		<param-name>ehcachetag.cacheTageModifierFactory</param-name>